iSEE-Laboratory/EgoExo-Fitness/README.md

 ## 💬 News
 - [2024.06.13] The repository is created.
 - [2024.06.14] The preprint paper is available.
-- [2024.06.25] Code for Cross-View Sequence Verification benchmark is available.
+- [2024.06.25] Resources for Cross-View Sequence Verification benchmark are available.
 Click [here](./CVSV_benchmark/README.md) for more details.
 - [2024.07.02] This work is accepted by ECCV-2024.

 ## :paperclip: Abstract